This post may contain affiliate links. Please see our disclosure policy.

 For all of you breakfast fans looking for a way to vary up a healthy breakfast, these grits are for you!
 As a nutritionist who eats eggs every day without fail, I am constantly looking for a healthy vessel and partner to my favorite food.
 Creamy and earthy grits with eggs make the best combo!

 I especially love the texture of these grits, but also that they are low-carb and packed with fiber.
 Cauliflower has that creamy texture if cooked properly, and the mushrooms add in loads of flavor!
+I just looooove adding mushrooms to into recipes like this.
 A satisfying breakfast that leaves you fuller for longer periods of time.
 I also add in some diced pecans for some healthy fats and nutty flavor.
-While I do love my many Cauliflower Rice recipes, these grits have a different flavor and consistency.
+I’ve used cauliflower in so many different ways, but these grits have a flavor and texture all their own.

 Looking for a way to make these with dinner?
 They would pair perfectly with shrimp for a healthy version of Shrimp and Grits!